YaolinGe/Javascript/notes.md

 - `Symbol("id").toString()` to explicitly convert symbol to string.
 - `Symbol("id").description` to get the description of the symbol.

+- I should move on to the D3 library to make some graphs or plots.

 #### String
 - `backticks` are used to make strings connect with each other.